Posidonia Shale: Paleogeography and paleoenvironment

-The Posidonia Shale was located in the SW and NW Germanic basins, as part of a shallow epicontinental sea, surrounded and influenced by various highs and emerged lands that provided most of the terrestrial matter found along the Formation.
-The main outcrops of the formation are disposed along the modern southern Germany, recovering the locations of Holzmaden, Ohmden, as well at Niedersachsen, and others appearing along the east, such as the related to the Banz Abbey strata or Regensburg.
-The deposition of the shales where delimited to several minibasins, including the Southwest German Basin, a hemipelagic deposit, with the influence of open sea currents from the North and the South, with an estimated water depth of 2–100 m, with few deeper shelf environments.
-Connected to the SW German basin where the Paris Basin, that recovered central France, with correlated sedimentation to the Shale deposition on Germany, also sharing a epicontinental sea, bordered by carbonate facies, specially towards the south.
-At the North, the Wenzen Well report little deeper basinal settings, heavily influenced by continental matter coming from the main continental land present anywhere nearby the formation, Fennoscandia.
-In this area, the main emerged units present was the Rhenish High at the west, being a small land of the size of Sicily, and on the east, the N Bohemian Massif.
-The Bohemian massif with the Southern Vindelician High represent the major emerged units present on the Central European basin on the Toarcian.
+The Posidonia Shale was located in the south-west and north-west Germanic basins, as part of a shallow epicontinental sea, and was surrounded and influenced by various highs and emerged lands that supplied most of the terrestrial material within the formation.
+The main outcrops of the formation are distributed along modern southern Germany, covering the locations of Holzmaden, Ohmden, as well as Niedersachsen, and others appearing along the east, such as the strata related to the Banz Abbey strata or Regensburg.
+The deposition of the shales were limited to several minibasins, including the Southwest German Basin, a hemipelagic deposit, with the influence of open sea currents from the north and the south, with an estimated water depth of 2–100 m, with few deeper shelf environments.
+Connected to the south-west German basin was the Paris Basin, that recovered central France, with correlated sedimentation to the shale deposition on Germany, also sharing an epicontinental sea, bordered by carbonate facies, specially towards the south.
+At the north, the Wenzen Well report little deeper basinal settings, heavily influenced by continental matter coming from the main continental land present near the formation, Fennoscandia.
+In this area, the main emerged units present was the Rhenish High at the west, being a small land of the size of Sicily, and on the east, the north Bohemian Massif.
+The Bohemian massif with the southern Vindelician High represent the major emerged units present on the Central European Basin (CEB) on the Toarcian.
 The Vindelician Land/High has been represented as a peninsula to the Bohemian Massif, or an isolated landmass, that is due to its connections that had not been recovered in depth, being considered a mostly plain emerged sedimentary structure.
-Finally, the southernmost part of the Formation, the SWGB was separated from the Tethys Ocean by a series of islands related with the Bern High (Allemanic Swell), forming the continuation of the Vindelician High being a small terrestrial setting with similar size to modern Sardinia, with nearby sections like the Salem paleo-swell.
+Finally, the southernmost part of the formation, the SWGB was separated from the Tethys Ocean by a series of islands related with the Bern High (Allemanic Swell), forming the continuation of the Vindelician High being a small terrestrial setting with similar size to modern Sardinia, with nearby sections like the Salem paleo-swell.